Waiting for the next season of the walking dead, while everyone else is watching it? Not gonna happen.

 Now, this is the most simple method and probably the first thing you should try.

 I remember, a few years back, somebody on Reddit shared a YouTube link of the first episode of Mr. Robot.
 It was uploaded by the official channel, but they have the restricted the video to the U.S only.
 And this is where this proxy method was helpful.

 Say, you have this YouTube video which is not available in your country.
 Then, simply copy its URL in your clipboard and then head over to Google.
 Type in proxies websites and hit enter.

 Now, most of these proxies services often get shut down once they become popular, so there is no single name that I can suggest.
 Google search is the best option.
 Though this one working fine for a few years now.

 So, try the first few links in the Google search (the first one works most of the time.)
 Paste the URL of the YouTube video in the search box present in proxy websites.
 Switch to supported country.
 And that’s it.
 Now, you can easily stream that video.

-The advantage of using a Proxy sites is – they are free, quick and easy to use.
-But the downside is – they only work on you current browser and not the whole computer.
-Also, you can’t use proxy sites on big video sites like – Netflix or Hulu etc, where the content is hidden behind the login wall.
+The advantage of using Proxy sites is – they are free, quick and easy to use.
+But the downside is – they only work on your current browser and not the whole computer.
+Also, you can’t use proxy sites on big video sites like – Netflix or Hulu, etc, where the content is hidden behind the login wall.

 2. Use a VPN

-VPN or virtual private network is a popular way to bypass geo-restriction.
+VPN or virtual private network is a popular way to bypass geo-restrictions.
 Like proxies, VPN also spoofs your IP address and thus changing your location.